How can a good God allow evil and suffering?

 In other words, evil is only defined by an objective standard.
 The atheist/evolutionist model has no such standard.

 It is the knowledge that God sent His only son to suffer and die for us that our sins are forgiven and that our ultimate suffering will be relieved.
 As Paul Little proclaims, God is "not only aware of suffering—he feels it.
 No pain or suffering has ever come to us that has not first passed through the heart and hand of God...Comforting are the words of Isaiah the prophet, foretelling the agony of Christ: 'He was despised and rejected by men, a man of sorrows, and familiar with suffering' (Isaiah 53:3)."

+Ultimately, Christianity offers a solution.
+God, through his mercy and grace, offers forgiveness, reconcilation, and hope in Jesus Christ.
 The skeptic can use evil and suffering as a stone against Christianity, but he has no consolation in his own worldview.
 Christianity is the only religion or worldview that has an answer to evil and suffering.
 Eastern religions ignore evil; Darwinism and Communism rely on it; atheism is clueless about it; and Islam has a superficial view of it.
-Only Christianity provides an answer—that we are living in an abnormal world which God will restore.
+Only Christianity provides an answer—that we are living in an abnormal world which God will restore in heaven.
 For more on this, see our Christian Cram Course.